-To be able to save on time and multi task, it has encouraged us to be on speedy internet.
-We need high quality internet connection even at public places and that can expose us if we are using open public wifi network.
+To be able to save on time and multi-task, it has encouraged us to be on speedy internet.
+We need high-quality internet connection even at public places and that can expose us if we are using an open public wifi network.

 As per a recent report, more than 55% of Americans have a social media profile and around 22% access their accounts several times a day.
-Not necessarily they are on a secured network throughout the day but they use internet at public places too.
+Not necessarily they are on a secured network throughout the day but they use the internet in public places too.

 What’s worst, we are now directed to a shopping site from a social networking ad and unwittingly, we may be sharing our personal details so even social media is not just about reading news and interacting with friends.